Crowell87/302_Group6/content/posts/group_contract.md

-## A- Fully functioning company website with menu and order system
+### A: Fully functioning company website with menu and order system

-### Completion of group’s intent: website has each of the pre-determined content sections listed (business information, updates, daily specials, menu, order system, contact information)
+#### - Completion of group’s intent: website has each of the pre-determined content sections listed (business information, updates, daily specials, menu, order system, contact information)

-### Order system is fully functional (carryout only) - orders can be placed, customer information and order information can be stored, and customers will receive a response message
+#### - Order system is fully functional (carryout only) - orders can be placed, customer information and order information can be stored, and customers will receive a response message

-### Website is fully functional (all links work)
+#### - Website is fully functional (all links work)

-### Consistent theme and aesthetics throughout
+#### - Consistent theme and aesthetics throughout

-## B- A functioning website, menu, and order system without specialization and customization
+### B: A functioning website, menu, and order system without specialization and customization

-### Menu is fully functional to view and order from, but there is no option to customize pizzas/food (add/subtract toppings, different crust options, etc.)
+#### Menu is fully functional to view and order from, but there is no option to customize pizzas/food (add/subtract toppings, different crust options, etc.)

-### Menu can be ordered from, but no “create your own” option
+#### Menu can be ordered from, but no “create your own” option

-### A pre-determined content section isn’t included
+#### A pre-determined content section isn’t included

-### Website is widely functional, but some functionalities are not working (minimal occurrences)
+#### Website is widely functional, but some functionalities are not working (minimal occurrences)

-## C- Partially interactive menu/website
+### C: Partially interactive menu/website

-### Menu and order system are partially complete OR menu is complete but no order system in place
+#### Menu and order system are partially complete OR menu is complete but no order system in place

-### Theme is not implemented throughout the website
+#### Theme is not implemented throughout the website

-### More than one pre-determined content section is not included on the website
+#### More than one pre-determined content section is not included on the website

-### A handful of links are not working on the site
+#### A handful of links are not working on the site

-## D- Website with just company information, no interactivity
+### D: Website with just company information, no interactivity

-### Website opens and is visible to viewer without any working links
+#### Website opens and is visible to viewer without any working links

-### Static webpage
+#### Static webpage

-### No interactive order system or menu
+#### No interactive order system or menu

-### Very limited content available to be seen (1 page)
+#### Very limited content available to be seen (1 page)

-### Links/buttons are present, but they don’t link to any additional pages
+#### Links/buttons are present, but they don’t link to any additional pages

-## E- No website
+### E: No website

-### URL doesn’t work
+#### URL doesn’t work

-### 404 website error message
+#### 404 website error message